NoxFly/NoxEngine/README.md

 Add the `-f` option to remove the object file if you encounter compilation's errors.

 The executable is in the `out/` folder.

-I've intentionally added the SDL2, Glew and GLM libraries in the project's folder, so you can directly compile the project.

 # How to use the engine